MyEtherWallet/knowledge-base-v3/content/FAQ/sending-bitcoin-btc-ltc-xmr-to-myetherwallet.md

 /*
-Title: Can I send Bitcoin or other coins to MyEtherWallet?
+Title: Does MyEtherWallet support Bitcoin or other coins (LTC STEEM ZEC)?
-Sort: 2
+Sort: 6
 */

-"Can I send Bitcoin or other coins (LTC STEEM ZEC) to MyEtherWallet?"
+### "Can I send Bitcoin or other coins (LTC STEEM ZEC) to MyEtherWallet?"*

 We support ETH, ETC, Testnet ETH, and any Ethereum Standard Tokens - aka "ERC-20" Tokens.